unlight/webhive/README.md

 ## TODO
-* Escape title and category when output
+* Once function (when injects)
-* Unwrap category from category collection ($lookup)
+* Create indexes
-* Once function
+* Search, find in category name in category.name also
-* Nested logging
+* BEM names for css classes